 Toth said she specifically chose to become a nurse because they are able to frequently interact with patients.
 She said during their 12-hour shifts, nurses spend the majority of their time getting to know patients, administering medication, and educating people in their care.

-Toth applied early decision to Penn's School of Nursing after receiving the National Cancer Society’s Beyond the Cure Ambassador four-year scholarship program, which offers $3,500 scholarships for childhood cancer survivors.
+Toth applied early decision to Penn's School of Nursing after receiving The National Children's Cancer Society’s Beyond the Cure Ambassador four-year scholarship program, which offers $3,500 scholarships for childhood cancer survivors.